 Making a point of having the required serving of calcium and vitamin D in the form of a dairy (or dairy-like) product is the next nutritional priority of African Americans seeking a long and healthy life.

 There are a number of important diet differences in African Americans that need to be considered prior to offering advice regarding improvements or adjustments.
 To tell someone to “eat better” without first knowing their current diet is a waste of everyone’s time.

 Some of the basic foundations of African Americans’ diet stem from slavery days, but there are also more recent adaptations that have slowly weaved into the fabric of the African American diet.
 Some of the changes were economic and others more convenience and culture-related.
 To sum up the African American diet by only referring to slave influences is to ignore one and a half centuries of added impacts that made the African American diet what it is today.
 Food availability, storage, financial independence, health literacy, and a sense of history and heritage all contribute to the ever changing components of the widening African American diet.

 With the ever changing make-up of African Americans, their diet is equally changing.
 More Africans, Caribbeans, and mixed races folds in a number of cultural nuances that need to be considered.
 Even within the African American community, the diets vary greatly.
-Some sub-cultures eat more rice whiles other prefer pasta.
-Some avoid pork for religious reasons, while other avoid beef due to poor digestion, other simple cost.
+Some sub-cultures eat more rice while others prefer pasta.
+Some avoid pork for religious reasons, while other avoid beef due to poor digestion or its increasing cost.